How to Prevent Dog Heatstroke This Summer

 Heatstroke Prevention Tips for Dogs this Summer

-Cooling yourselves down is important to prevent heatstroke this summer.
-You can drink water or turn your place cooler once you or your family feel hot.
+Cooling yourselves down is essential to prevent heatstroke this summer.
+You can drink water or turn your place cooler once you or your family feel hot to mitigate increased risk of heat related illnesses.
 The case is different for your dogs.
-Unlike you, your dog cannot tell directly if they’re feeling hot or if they are dehydrated.
-Instead, there are signals you can observe.

 What is Heatstroke?

-What Breeds are More Prone to Heatstroke?
+What Breeds Are More Prone to Heatstroke?

-Symptoms of heatstroke in dogs
+Symptoms of Heatstroke in Dogs

 Excessive Panting